September 8, Reading 1 – 2 Samuel 24

 “But the king’s word prevailed against Joab and the commanders of the army.”

-How broken is David’s pride; in his might, his army, his victories.
+How broken is David’s pride, in his own might, his own army, his own victories.

 * Dear Lord,